Internship and Job Search

 - Attend networking events and the College-to-Career Expo

 For preparation suggestions by year, please review the Four-Year SUCCESS Plan.
-You may also refer to the Student Success Guide for more information or schedule an appointment through Handshake to work with an academic and career resource advisor.
+You may also refer to the Student Success Guide for more information or or schedule an appointment through Navigate to work with an academic and career resource advisor.

 Handshake is the official career management system of Saint Xavier University.
 Whether you are a first-year student, graduating senior, or alumni, you can use Handshake for your academic and career development needs: